Online Associate Degree in Accounting

 The course provides an introduction to utilizing the computer in maintaining accounting records, making management decisions, and processing common business applications with primary emphasis on a general ledger package.
 Students will utilize an integrated general ledger software package, including accounts receivable, accounts payable, inventories, and payroll systems.

 Computerized Accounting 4 ACCT225This course introduces students to basic tax concepts such as: tax rate structure, losses, tax credits, withholding, and computation of the personal and corporate income tax.
-Introduction to Tax 4 IT254This course is designed to introduce the basic computer spreadsheet application skills, with an emphasis on essential design, format, functions, and formulas of spreadsheet operations in solving real-world problems.
-Electronic spreadsheets are used in a variety of business calculations to analyze, graph, and manage data.
-Applications of spreadsheets can be used to generate reports to maintain large amounts of data, make accurate calculations, and accelerate repetitive tasks.
+Introduction to Tax 4 IT254This course introduces students to spreadsheet applications.
+There is an emphasis on the design, format, functions, and formulas of spreadsheet operations in solving real-world problems.
+Special attention is paid to data literacy skills, including using spreadsheets to read, interpret, organize, and present data.
 Spreadsheet Applications 4 MGM255This course introduces the student to business management structures.
 It covers how the structures can act as a competitive advantage.
 Emphasis is on how the organization's management structure and leadership styles can impact businesses and how an organization must adapt or respond to the changes.
 Management Fundamentals 4 MGMT235This course focuses on tools for understanding the principles underlying the legal environment of business.
 The course identifies the current legal rules and regulations affecting businesses and students will study new developments and trends that may greatly affect future transactions.
 This course also includes a component dealing with the legal aspects of intellectual property, especially as it relates to e‐business.
 Business Law I 4 UNIV201

 This course is designed to provide the knowledge and application of effective career management strategies for career development and transition; through student self-assessment and research into potential career fields.
 Students pursue the knowledge and skills to identify and communicate themselves as a brand.